Acronyms

 - Patients with antiphospholipid syndrome - warfarin (target INR 2.5) is preferred with initial parenteral therapy

 - Patients with cancer - Factor Xa inhibitors (apixaban, edoxaban, rivaroxaban) are preferred over LMWH.
 Edoxaban and rivaroxaban appear to be associated with a higher risk of GI major bleeding than LMWH in patients with cancer-associated thrombosis and a luminal GI malignancy, while apixaban does not.
-Apixaban or LMWH may be the preferred option in patients with luminal GI malignancies (see Factor Xa inhibitors for cancer-associated VTE treatment) [31]
+Apixaban or LMWH may be the preferred option in patients with luminal GI malignancies (see Cancer-associated VTE treatment) [31]

 - ASH 2021 recommendations for patients with active cancer